Retirement Planning7 min read

 Source: Service Canada.
 CPP average as of Oct 2025.
 OAS is for Q2 2026 (Apr–Jun).
 Amounts are updated quarterly.

-A couple both receiving average CPP ($804/month each) and full OAS ($743/month each, which requires 40 years of Canadian residency) might get roughly $37,100/year combined.
-Against an average spend of $61,855, that could leave a gap of about $24,000/year that would need to come from savings — RRSP/RRIF, TFSA, non-registered accounts, or corporate accounts.
+A couple both receiving average CPP ($804/month each) and full OAS ($744/month each, which requires 40 years of Canadian residency) might get roughly $37,150/year combined.
+Against an average 2023 total expenditure of $78,499, that could leave a gap of about $41,000/year — though some of that is income tax and contributions retirees mostly aren't paying anymore, so the practical day-to-day gap is smaller.
+Either way, the difference comes from savings — RRSP/RRIF, TFSA, non-registered accounts, or corporate accounts.

 For more on how much savings you need to fill that gap, see our guide on how much to retire in Canada.
 For strategies on which accounts to draw first, see RRSP vs TFSA in retirement.